Information on this page was correct at the time of publishing 23 October 2020.

 The Government has published transport guidance on the safe provision of transport services during the Covid-19 pandemic.
 There are separate guidance documents for transport providers and for passengers.
 Both guidance documents cover all modes.

 The guidance sets out government recommendations on who should be travelling and under what circumstances, and how social distancing rules should be interpreted.It also includes information about cleaning practices.

 Licensing Services has also produced a basic guide for Taxi drivers and operators during Covid-19.

 The evidence suggests that wearing a face covering does not protect you, but it may protect others if you are infected but have not yet developed symptoms.
-This is most relevant for short periods indoors in crowded areas.
+This is most relevant for short periods indoors in crowded areas (Such as a vehicle).

 The installation of protective barriers is a decision for private hire vehicle operators and firm or individual operating the vehicle to make based on their own assessment of risk. ]

 It is the Council's position that the decision to install a temporary safety screen during the current pandemic is a matter for vehicle owners, drivers and operators;

 Where possible you should ascertain that the product is compliant with any industry regulations such as the Road Vehicle (Construction and Use) Regulations and obtain evidence that the product has been tested to relevant EU standards